7 Best Cordless Vacuums of 2026

 Shark PowerDetect IP1251 — Runner-Up

 The Shark PowerDetect is the vacuum I recommend to anyone who says “I like Dyson’s features but not the price.”
-At roughly 150 dollars less than the V15, the PowerDetect delivers four intelligent detection systems that handle floor type sensing, dirt detection, edge awareness, and hidden debris detection — addressing the same core problem as Dyson’s laser but through a different technical approach.
+At well under half what the V15 currently sells for, the PowerDetect delivers four intelligent detection systems that handle floor type sensing, dirt detection, edge awareness, and hidden debris detection — addressing the same core problem as Dyson’s laser but through a different technical approach.

 The standout feature is the 70-minute runtime, which is the longest in this roundup.
 For a three-bedroom home with mixed flooring, 70 minutes is enough to clean the entire house on a single charge without rushing.
 The MultiFLEX wand is Shark’s other ace — it folds in the middle, allowing the vacuum to lay flat and reach under sofas, beds, and coffee tables without you bending down or moving furniture.